alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 ## Federation -- the "neighborhood"

+Use the admin command follow to follow a server.
+That server must accept your follow, then follow you back in order to be in the neighborhood.
+There is no one-way following in gourami, we (ab)use the AP standard to force mutual follows

 ## Passwordless local deployment

 Don't do this on the public internet, it is a bad idea and will only lead to ruin!
 Seriously, don't do it.